-The choir is a large, extended, supported and friendly family.
-Originally put together as an initiative through Silver Rainbows (see above) who teamed up with Matt Baker to improve social isolation amongst the older LGBTQ+ community and to engage and connect with likeminded people.
+The choir is a large, extended, supported and friendly family, originally put together as an initiative through Silver Rainbows.
+They teamed up with Matt Baker to improve social isolation amongst the older LGBTQ+ community and to engage and connect with likeminded people.
 After its initial run, the choir opened itself up to members of all ages and has gone on to have around 50 members and 30+ attending rehearsals on a regular basis.

 The choir is a place for people who love music and like to sing but also it’s a place to meet people.
 It has a diverse range of ages and experiences (the eldest member being 75 and the youngest being 24) which makes it vibrant and bright community.

 You can follow the Proud Marys on Facebook and Twitter.

 For information about joining or booking the choir send all enquires to email@example.com